nilslukas/adaptive-watermark-attacks/README.md

     <p>Leveraging Optimization for Adaptive Attacks on Image Watermarks</p>
 </h1>

-This repository is the official implementation of our paper *"Leveraging Optimization for Adaptive Attacks on Image Watermarks"*.
+This repository is the official implementation of our <a href="https://arxiv.org/abs/2309.16952">paper</a> *"Leveraging Optimization for Adaptive Attacks on Image Watermarks"*.

 * KeyGen: Generate watermarking keys